Energy Guide

 Types

 A tally's energy type is color-based.
-It refers to how many unique colors is on the design, not the coverage.
+It refers to how many unique colors is on the design, not the coverage like with Kiji.
+By default all areas should contain all colors.

 These are the types of energy for Tallies:

 Regular is default.
-Regular energy is 1-2 colors.
+Regular energy is 1-2 distinct colors total.

-Magic Color is the same on Tallies as with Kiji, it affects the entirety of the character, but it also has special rules, such as allowing moving shapes inside the color patterns.
+Magic Color is the same on Tallies as with Kiji, it affects the entirety of the character, but it also has special rules, such as allowing shapes inside the color patterns.
+The only difference is unlike with Kiji, it is static by default.

 Mutations